eProsima/Fast-DDS-docs/docs/fastdds/getting_started/simple_app/includes/dataType.rst

 2. Generate a functional example that uses your topic data.

 It will be the former that will be followed in this tutorial.
-To see an example of application of the latter you can check this other :ref:`example <fastrtpsgen_pubsub_app>`.
+To see an example of application of the latter you can check this other :ref:`example <fastddsgen_pubsub_app>`.
-See :ref:`fastrtpsgen_intro` for further details.
+See :ref:`fastddsgen_intro` for further details.
 For this project, we will use the Fast DDS-Gen application to define the data type of the messages that will be sent by the publishers and received by the subscribers.